 - 1. An email will be sent out to all pharmacy staff and the newly matched resident candidates on the day that the NMS match results are made available. - 2.
-Matched residents, in addition to the email, will receive a formal offer letter, residency training agreement for the UofL Health Pharmacy Residency Program, UofL Health Residency Manual, residency program completion requirements and residency policies (i.e., licensure, PTO/extended leave, duty hours, corrective action/dismissal, PGY2 early commit, etc.) within 1 week of the NMS match results.
-Additionally, each resident will be provided a job requisition number to formally apply for employment as a pharmacy resident at UofL Health.
+Matched residents, in addition to the email, will receive a formal offer letter that includes HR preemployment requirements, resident salary, start dates/appointment term, residency training agreement for the UofL Health Pharmacy Residency Program, UofL Health Residency Manual, residency program completion requirements and residency policies (i.e., licensure, PTO/extended leave, duty hours, corrective action/dismissal, PGY2 early commit, etc.) within 1 week of the NMS match results.
+Additionally, each matched resident will be provided a job requisition number to formally apply for employment as a pharmacy resident at UofL Health.
 The offer letter, residency training agreement, and signed acknowledgement page from the manual must all be signed and returned to RPD within 30 days of receipt. - 3.
 By early May, prior to the start of the residency program, matched residents will have received communication(s) regarding Kentucky State licensure and will be contacted by UofL Health Human Resources department to schedule a time and date to complete all required hiring documentation (i.e., job description review, licensure, background check/fingerprinting, vaccination documentation, etc.).